emontzkajnl/plugins/ultimate-posts-widget/readme.txt

 License URI: http://opensource.org/licenses/MIT
 Tags: widget, recent posts, custom post types, sticky posts, featured image, post thumbnail, excerpts, category, custom fields, list pages, widget query, microformats, customizable widget,  categories widget, tags widget, excerpt, widget templates, post author, post date, custom query, ultimate posts, comments, orderby, comment count
 Requires at least: 3.5
-Tested up to: 6.0
+Tested up to: 6.1
-Stable tag: 2.2.1
+Stable tag: 2.2.4

 The ultimate widget for displaying posts, custom post types or sticky posts with an array of options.

 == Description ==

-**Try it out on your free dummy site: Click here => [https://tastewp.com/plugins/ultimate-posts-widget](https://tastewp.com/plugins/ultimate-posts-widget)**
+**Try it out on your free dummy site: Click here => [https://tastewp.com/plugins/ultimate-posts-widget](https://demo.tastewp.com/ultimate-posts-widget).**
+(this trick works for all plugins in the WP repo - just replace "wordpress" with "tastewp" in the URL)

 UPDATE: Plugin ownership changed for this plugin.
 We are currently evaluating possible enhancements for it.
 Stay tuned!
 If you have any suggestions yourself, please let us know in the Support Forum.